sehrish998/citrusbit-assignment/ReadMe.md

 1) React Native npx on Android
 2) Connect an actual device to your computer or launch an Android emulator before launching the program on either.
-3) Keystore has been added and established appropriately.
 3) select Android and then./gradlew assembleRelease
 4) The android/app/build/outputs/apk/release directory will contain the created APK file.